A Delicious Guide to Bengali Wedding Menu [2026]

 3. Chaas

-A cooling buttermilk drink flavored with spices and herbs like cumin and mint.
-It aids digestion and complements the rich flavors of the meal.
+A cold buttermilk beverage spiced and herbed with cumin and mint.
+It helps in digestion and balances the heavy flavors of the dish.

 Chaas